-A rainy, fall day inspired me to make these gluten and egg free pumpkin cookies (they’re also free of the rest of the top 8 allergens).
-Pumpkin is a favorite ingredient of mine in the fall, and, judging by the menus at coffee shops, I’m not alone!
+A rainy, fall day inspired me to make these gluten and egg free pumpkin cookies.
+Pumpkin is a favorite ingredient of mine in the fall, and, judging by the menus at coffee shops, I'm not alone!

 - 1 tablespoon flax seed meal

 - 2-1/2 cups gluten free all purpose flour

 - 1 teaspoon baking soda

 - 1/2 teaspoon ground nutmeg

 - 1/2 cup "safe" margarine such as Earth Balance Buttery Spread, softened

 - 1 (15) ounce can pumpkin puree